Code-Institute-Submissions/niamhbrowne-MS2-Photography_MayResub/README.md

 <p>For my second milestone project I have chosen to create a website for a wedding Photographer.
 The website has a navigation bar at the top of each page allowing the user to navigate their way through the page.
 There are three main pages which are linked in the navigation bar; Jude Browne Wedding Stories (home page), Blog and Contact page.
 The blog and contact page have buttons and links directing users to new pages.</p>

 ## UX
 <p>I want to create a website that allows visiting users to easily navigate their way through the website.
-To do this  </p>
+To do this I will create a sticky nav bar which will allow useres to easily navigate their way through the website even if they're at the bottom of a page.
+I want to include google maps so the visiting user can easily see where the photographer has taken pictures previously and have a contact form for visiting users to send enquiries straight to the photographer.<br><br> I want the page to look simplistic and don't want to look too busy so it's a relaxing experience for the visiting user.
+When couples are choosing their wedding photographer they want to choose someone that isn't going to make their special day feel hectic and therefore having a simplistic, professional website is key to give the impression that the photographer is a relaxed person and won't bring any additional stress to their special day. </p>

 ### <em>User Stories</em>
 <ul>